jdoleary/Spellmasons/docs/Tasks/ideasFromSteamCommunity.md

 2) Contaminate seems very steep at 50 mana for spreading debuffs, considering the wealth of 20 point targetting spells.
 I would consider lowering it's cost

-3) Targetting Column.
-Its to narrow and short at 20 mana compared to Cone, Connect, Circle, and other targetting spells at the same mana cost.
-Either reduce its cost to 15 or increase it's width and/or preferably length (cone is both wider and longer than column for example)

 That's it.
 Noticed some UI/refresh bugs I might also report if they haven't been brought up yet.